Custom Detection Rules

 Creating Custom Security Event Rules

-Custom Security Event Rules are managed via the API.
-Requires Admin role.
+Custom Security Event Rules are managed via API and require Admin role.

 curl -X POST "http://localhost:5000/api/security-event-rules" \